 |No-till drill for seeding||This insures that crop residue remains on surface to provide soil erosion protection, increased water infiltration, insect habitat and weed control due to less soil disturbance and shading by the residue.
 Grain and cover crop seed, as well as any soil amendments may be applied in a one pass operation.|

 |Data collection||Soil mineral sampling; water infiltration; microbial, insect, carbon and yield numbers demonstrate whether or not the proposal is successful in achieving its goal of an economic return over expenses.|

 Results to date include:

-Carried out all seedings: peas, winter wheat, millet, began rye after alfalfa termination and oats.
+Carried out all seedings: oats-peas, winter wheat, millet, began rye after alfalfa termination on 42 acres.

 Harvested as grain or hay.
 Tabulated yields.

-Although some no till will be continued, it will be done on a smaller scale, primarily with native grasses, and the farm adapted to contract grazing/hay with some initial cultivation for perennial weeds as needed.
-Although fencing and water infrastructure needs to be re-established, I am making arrangements with a friends to use his 100 pair for mob grazing.
+Although some no till will be continued, it will be done on a smaller scale, primarily within native grasses, and the farm adapted to contract grazing/hay with some initial cultivation for perennial weeds as needed.
+Although fencing and water infrastructure needs to be re-established, I am making arrangements with local ranchers to use their cattle for mob grazing.

 Mixed species (15) native prairie seeded on 153 acres of the 259 crop acres in June 2022 by South McHenry County Conservation District.
 Once prairie is established and fencing-wells completed, managed grazing will commence.
 This grazing will involve high grazing pressure and long rest periods as done by a local mentor.
 The remaining crop acres (106) consists of alfalfa grass, which has been terminated by light discing prior to freeze-up as of November 2022 and will be seeded to native prairie.